spring-guides/tut-spring-security-and-angular-js/single/README.md

 </html>
 ```

-It's not much bigger than the original because all the content is going to be added as "partials" in the `<div>` labelled "ng-view".
-Other salient features include:
+It's not much different than the original in fact.
+Salient features:

 * There is a `<ul>` for the navigation bar.
 All the links come straight back to the home page, but in a way that Angular will recognize once we get it set up with "routes".

+* All the content is going to be added as "partials" in the `<div>` labelled "ng-view".

 * The "ng-cloak" has been moved up to the body because we want to hide the whole page until Angular can work out which bits to render.
-Otherwise the menus and content can "jump" or "jiggle" as they are moved around when the page loads.
+Otherwise the menus and content can "flicker" as they are moved around when the page loads.

 * As in the [first article][first], the front end assets "angular-bootstrap.css" and "angular-bootstrap.js" are generated from JAR libraries at build time.